joswayski/joswayski-snhu-capstone.github.io/README.md

 ## Outcomes

-Course Outcome 1: You EmployED strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science by completing the following enhancements\***\*\_\*\***
+1. By having public issues on GitHub for everyone to see, comment, edit and collaborate on, adding `main` branch protection rules to ensure that all changes are reviewed as part of a team, and creating separate environments specifically for `staging` that require a manual approval to push to `production`, I employed strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.

-- Issues in Github
-- Pull Requests
-- Staging environments, waiting ofr manual approval to deploy

 Course Outcome 2: You DesignED, DevelopED, and DeliverED professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts by completing the following enhancements\***\*\_\*\***